arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ***If you want to know how to get started with Arduino Web Editor, please look into [Getting started with the Web Editor](https://docs.arduino.cc/cloud/web-editor/tutorials/getting-started/getting-started-web-editor).***

 #### 4.3.
-Using Arduino IoT Cloud
+Using Arduino Cloud

-The Arduino boards that are IoT enabled, can use the Arduino IoT Cloud to develop an automated system and a feedback system that gathers useful data for analysis purposes.
-By following this [link to Arduino IoT Cloud](https://create.arduino.cc/iot/things), you will be able to access and begin developing the code.
+The Arduino boards that are IoT enabled, can use the Arduino Cloud to develop an automated system and a feedback system that gathers useful data for analysis purposes.
+By following this [link to Arduino Cloud](https://create.arduino.cc/iot/things), you will be able to access and begin developing the code.

-***If you want to know how to get started with Arduino IoT Cloud, please look into [Getting Started With the Arduino IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started).***
+***If you want to know how to get started with Arduino Cloud, please look into [Getting Started With the Arduino Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started).***

 ### 5. Portenta Max Carrier Quick Peripheral Table